How Is A Cancerous Mole Treated?

 Some risk factors can’t be avoided, such as a family history of melanoma, a weakened immune system, living closer to the equator or having fair skin.
 Check with your dermatologist if you think you may be at a higher risk of developing skin cancer.

 Early detection is key to treating cancerous moles, and this can be achieved through regular mole screening.
+Knowing when to get your moles checked is important as skin cancer is much more treatable when caught early.

-If you’re concerned or worried about any of your moles, book a mole check with our expert team at OneWelbeck.
+If you’re concerned or worried about any of your moles, book a mole check with our expert team at OneWelbeck